elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-09-04-cs2107-lecture-4-authentication-password.md

 Captures/records the keystrokes and sends the info back to attacker via covert channel

 - By software: Some computer virus are designed as keylogger
-- By hardware:
+- By hardware

 ### Login spoofing
 Fake loging screens

 Prevention:
-- Some system has a secure attention key
+- Some system has a secure attention key or secure attention sequence
+- When press, system starts the trusted login processing

 ### Phising
 - Same as login spoofing